JanPalasek/pretty-jupyter/docs/source/quickstart.rst

     pretty-jupyter quickstart "my-first-notebook.ipynb"

-The initial notebook contains two cells: YAML header and a code cell.
-YAML header specifies notebook's metadata.
+The initial notebook contains two cells: raw cell and a code cell.
+Raw cell contains YAML header that specifies notebook's metadata.
 The code cell loads Pretty Jupyter magics into the notebook and allows us to use its features.

-We can edit the values in the YAML header and provide e.g. a custom title for the page.
+We can edit the values of the YAML header and provide e.g. a custom title for the page.

 .. code-block:: yaml

     title: Our Notebook Title
     author: Developer
-    date: "Generated: {{ datetime.now().strftime('%Y-%m-%d %H:%M:%S') }}"
+    date: "{{ datetime.now().strftime('%Y-%m-%d %H:%M:%S') }}"

 .. code-block:: python